Chart Color Schemes

 New Norfolk's population is slightly older than the national pattern

-The median age in New Norfolk is 40 years, similar to Greater Hobart's average of 39 years but somewhat older than Australia's 38 years.
-The 65-74 age group constitutes 12.1% of the population, higher than Greater Hobart's percentage, while the 25-34 cohort makes up 12.4%.
-Post-2021 Census data indicates that the 35 to 44 age group has increased from 11.7% to 13.4%, and the 5 to 14 cohort has decreased from 12.9% to 11.3%.
-Population forecasts for 2041 suggest significant demographic changes in New Norfolk, with the 75 to 84 age group expected to grow by 49% (224 people), reaching 680 from 455.
-Notably, the combined 65+ age groups will account for 59% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0 to 4 and 25 to 34 cohorts are anticipated to experience population declines.
+The median age in New Norfolk is 40 years, similar to Greater Hobart's average of 39 years but somewhat older than Australia's median age of 38 years.
+The 65-74 age group constitutes 12.1% of New Norfolk's population, higher than Greater Hobart's percentage.
+Conversely, the 25-34 age group makes up 13.0%, which is less prevalent compared to Greater Hobart.
+Post-2021 Census data reveals that the 35 to 44 age group has increased from 11.7% to 13.2%.
+Meanwhile, the 5 to 14 age group has decreased from 12.9% to 11.5%.
+Population forecasts for 2041 indicate significant demographic changes in New Norfolk.
+Notably, the 75 to 84 age group is projected to grow by 46%, reaching 658 people from an initial 451.
+This growth will contribute significantly to the total population increase, with combined age groups 65 and above accounting for 58% of this growth, reflecting New Norfolk's aging demographic profile.
+In contrast, the 0 to 4 and 35 to 44 age cohorts are expected to experience population declines.